 Without proper market research, businesses will have to rely on anecdotal evidence to make important choices, which may not be accurate.
 If you do not carry out efficient research into your target audience, you won’t understand who your target clients are or how they make purchasing decisions.

-You should treat market research as a constant activity, always learning about your organization’s setting and your customers, including their requirements and preferences.
+You should treat market research as a constant activity, always learning about your organisation’s setting and your customers, including their requirements and preferences.

 Create detailed profiles that reflect your ideal client base.
 Review buyer history, form focus groups, obtain feedback, and research your competitors.